 Driving examiners can only pass a certain number of pupils each week.

 This one is very simple… If you are up to test standard, you WILL pass your test.
 The amount of people your examiner has passed before you has nothing to do with whether or not you will pass your test.

 When you’re a learner driver, you are exempt from motoring laws.

 This is completely untrue.
-Although you may be learning under a provisional licence, you will still be responsible for any major car accidents when driving such as running over a pedestrian.
+Although you may be learning under a provisional licence, you will still be responsible for any car accidents when driving, such as running over a pedestrian.

-Remember, you have just as much responsibility when driving, than any other driver.
+Remember, you have just as much responsibility when driving as any other driver.
 Hopefully you won’t want to run over anyone anyway!

 Your practical driving test can be cut short or stopped by the examiner.

 If you are driving the car in a dangerous way, then the examiner can stop the test.
 In the case of this happening, the examiner would have to walk back to the test centre as they are not insured on the vehicle (regardless of how far away you are from the test centre).
 This will not make the examiner or your driving instructor very happy so stick to what you’ve been taught in your lessons!

 Men pass their driving test easier than women.